 A mobile-first approach

 First things first, what is a mobile-first approach?
-A mobile-first approach means that when you are designing, you consider the smallest screen first (the mobile), working your way up towards the biggest screen (the desktop computer).
+A mobile-first approach means that you consider the smallest screen first (the mobile) when you are designing, working your way up towards the biggest screen (the desktop computer).

 Why would you use a mobile-first approach?

-We are now at a stage where great design cannot simply look great, but equally must function great, which is achieved by the combination of carefully-constructed content, UX planning, design and development.
+We are now at a stage where great design cannot simply look great but equally must function great, which is achieved by combining carefully constructed content, UX planning, design and development.

 1. Content-focused = user-focused

-When you begin designing for mobile, this is the most limited device there is (in terms of screen size and bandwidth among many others).
-You are therefore forced to put functionality at the forefront by considering what is most essential to your design.
+When you begin designing for mobile, this is the most limited device there is (in terms of screen size and bandwidth, among many others).
+Therefore, you are forced to put functionality at the forefront by considering what is most essential to your design.
 You must nail your content down to its simplest state and make sure the most important parts of your design are prioritised, resulting in a content-focused and therefore user-focused design, which gives users what they need as soon as they need it.

 2. Progressive enhancement vs graceful degradation